mudasarahmad42/tictactoe/README.md

 By a rough estimate there are almost 40 possible moves from  our given board, if we choose a move of moving ‘O’ at 4th cell of  array, we will get a game tree looking like this. <br>

 ![tree](bin/Debug/netcoreapp3.1/ref/tree.jpg)

-:no_entry_sign: cloning, copying or distribution of this project is strictly prohibited under any circumstances. :no_entry_sign: